 Soft AP problem: In enterprise (controlled environment).
 Beyond/not really a RCM problem, but some higher agreement problem?

+What about home use case?
+Note that mobile AP has a short lifetime.

 Causing connectivity issues if BSSID changes.
 Maybe okay, if only used for short time.
 Shall not change while clients are connected.
 Shall not change while beaconing (and do tear down after a timeout if no clients are attached)?
+Between times when devices are connected (changing while no device is connected) is okay, because AP will use the same SSID when restarted.

-Might make recommendations; but note that 802.11 doesn’t have “soft AP” concept (yet).
+Might make recommendations (or do we need to have a solution to this?); but note that 802.11 doesn’t have “soft AP” concept (yet).
+Also, 802.11 does not have any spec text about an AP changing its address (11aq, etc., did not address this) – maybe some guidelines?.